ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

     How your dedicated host is billed (monthly or hourly) determines the billing of your dedicated host instances.
 Note that if you have monthly-billed hosts, you can provision both hourly- and monthly-billed dedicated host instances.
 There are two links—**Add hourly** and **Add monthly**—available when provisioning your instances.
 Hourly-billed dedicated hosts can only provision hourly-billed dedicated host instances and will only see the **Add hourly** link.

 4. Click the **Add hourly** link if your host is billed hourly or monthly; click the **Add monthly** link if your host is billed monthly.
-You’re redirected to the *Configure your Dedicated Virtual Server* page.
+You’re redirected to the *Configure your Cloud Server* page.

 5. Enter the following information:

     <table>
-    <CAPTION>Table 2.
+    <CAPTION>Table 3.
 Dedicated host instances selections</CAPTION>
     <THEAD>
     <TR>
     <th>Field</th>